- What are the important dates for Summer 2016?

 How long does the summer last?

-YMCA Camp Carson summer for 2014 will go from May 31, 2014 through August 10, 2014.
-There are some training sessions that will take place prior to May 31st but that will depend on your current certifications and skill level for the activity you will be teaching.
+YMCA Camp Carson summer for 2016 will go from approximately May 13, 2016 through August 6, 2016.
+There are some training sessions that will take place May 13 – June 3 but that will depend on your current certifications and skill level for the activity you will be teaching.

 Where is Camp Carson?